 A successful study abroad experience is a safe study abroad experience.
-As

-Before going overseas, we strongly encourage you to consider the following safety tips:
+We strongly encourage you to consider the following safety tips:

 Keep all valuables on your person while traveling.
 If possible, carry minimal cash and separate your cash from your credit or debit cards.